MacSmithNZ/massageeden.co.nz/content/blog/2021-08-warmer-winter/index.md

 We'd also like to take this opportunity to introduce a new staff member!
 Starting from the 5th, we'll have Alina joining the team.
 Alina is a passionate therapist who recently moved to Auckland from Nelson.
 If you're looking to try something new, we'd definitely recommend making a booking with her.
 You'll be able to do that via our website once she's joined the team.

 That's all we have for everyone this month.
-Wishing everyone all the best from all of us here at Massage Me Day Spa.
+Wishing everyone all the best from all of us here at Massage Eden.

 Much love,

-**– Jenny & the Team at Massage Me Day Spa**
+**– Jenny & the Team at Massage Eden**